SAP-samples/btp-generative-ai-hub-use-cases/10-byom-oss-llm-ai-core/README.md

 # Bringing Open-sourced LLMs into SAP AI Core

 The open-source community surrounding Large Language Models (LLMs) is evolving rapidly, with new models, backends, libraries, and toolings constantly emerging.
 These developments enable the running of LLMs locally or on self-hosted environments.
 SAP AI Core is a service in the SAP Business Technology Platform that is designed to handle the execution and operations of your AI assets in a standardized, scalable, and hyperscaler-agnostic way.
-This repository serves as a guide on how to bring popular open-source Large Language Models (such as Mistral, Mixtral, Gemma, LlaVA, Llama 2, etc.) into SAP AI Core using widely adopted open-source LLM tools or backends, which complements SAP Generative AI Hub with self-hostsed open-source LLMs.
+This repository serves as a guide on how to bring popular open-source Large Language Models (such as Mistral, Mixtral, Gemma, LlaVA, Llama 2, etc.) into SAP AI Core using widely adopted open-source LLM tools or backends, which complements SAP Generative AI Hub with self-hosted open-source LLMs.

 - [Ollama](https://ollama.com/)
 - [LocalAI](https://localai.io/)
 - [llama.cpp](https://github.com/ggerganov/llama.cpp/tree/master/examples/server)
 - [vLLM](https://docs.vllm.ai)
 <br/>

 Please refer to the blog post(tba) for details.

 ## Why running open-sourced LLMs with SAP AI Core?

-+ Data Protection & Privacy
+- Data Protection & Privacy
-+ Security
+- Security
-+ Cost-effectiveness
+- Cost-effectiveness
-+ Flexibility of choices for LLMs and LLM backends etc.
+- Flexibility of choices for LLMs and LLM backends etc.
-+ Making open-sourced LLMs enterprise ready
+- Making open-sourced LLMs enterprise ready

 ## Solution Architecture

 ![Solution Architecture](resources/01-solution-architecture.jpg)
 In principle, there are three essential parts for bringing an open-source LLM/LMM into SAP AI Core.

 - Commercially viable Open-Source or Open-Weight Models: e.g. Mistral, Mixtral, LLaVa etc.
 - Public accessible Model Hub: For instance, Ollama Model Library tailored for Ollama, hugging face as a general purposed model repository.
 - Inference server in SAP AI Core: You can bring your own code to implement an inference server, for example, in the blog post about [Running Language Models – Deploy Llama2 7b on AI Core](https://community.sap.com/t5/technology-blogs-by-sap/running-language-models-deploy-llama2-7b-on-ai-core/ba-p/13557544), it shows a great sample to implement a custom inference server with transformer.
 Alternatively, there are open-source and ready-to-use llm inference servers which can be reused in SAP AI Core, like Ollama, LocalAI, llama.cpp and vLLM with minimal custom code as a custom Dockerfile and configurable serving template adapted for SAP AI Core.
 Ollama is recommended for its simplicity and efficiency.